donders-research-data-management/rdm-ontology-di/doc/help/user-manual/archive-publish-collections/publish-dsc-share-data.rst

 A few details of a DSC can still be changed - using the "edit metadata" button - after it has been published, e.g., linking publications to it, and changing its collection users.

 After the collection is published, a version number (1) is assigned.
+In addition, a MANIFEST, LICENSE and README file are added to the collection data (see :ref:`this faq <faq-files-added-to-DSC>`).

 .. figure:: images/metadata_published_collection.jpg